AaltoSciComp/scicomp-docs/training/scip/python-for-scicomp/intro.rst

 ~~~~~~

 * You miss a day or want to review?
 No problem.
-* Videos are available on Twitch for 14 days
+* Videos are available on Twitch for 7 days
-* ... and YouTube after we process them (0-1 days)
+* ... and YouTube after we process them (by midnight)

 Be respectful and helpful
 -------------------------

+Being respectful is a condition of interaction.

 It is actually hard to teach and mentor for tech like this.
 The
-course is much more than "only" instructors..
+course is much more than "only" instructors.

 We leave you with four pieces of advice for now: